An archetale in the Assembling Terrania Cycle

 I decided to sleep on it.

 Many millennia ago, my priestly Egyptian ancestors had learned to ask for important information from their dreams.
-Go to bed with a compelling question held in mind, and see if the gods respond…
+Go to bed with a compelling question held in mind, let yourself sink down, and see if the gods respond…

 On a dark metal plain, I sit in a large circle of people.
 Flickers of red light form a fiery net connecting all our heads.
 We can hear each other think.

 In the center, a black form assembles itself.
 At first its face seems like that of a lion, but it morphs until it towers before us as a giant three-sided pyramid, with one corner facing me.

 From somewhere in the circle, a mentally networked man sends me a thought: “This is what I get for poking around for old machinery.”

 In response, cruel inhuman laughter emanates from the dark pyramid.

 In the morning, I drew a bath, thought, and reflected over coffee.
 At length, I asked Abrax, my home AI, to search for American printer experts with a background in archaeotechnology.
 Maybe I was taking the dream too literally.
-On the other hand, an idea had begun to coalesce, and it needed to be fed with facts, images, surmises, speculations.
+On the other hand, an idea had begun to coalesce, and it needed to be fed with facts, images, surmises, speculations, even mistaken conjectures.
+Throw what comes up onto the scales of surmise and see which side rises and which drops.

 Four people fit the search parameters.
 I contacted them, sent my ID, and asked to meet in person posthaste.

 Number Three, William Markus, seemed pleasant enough, a Caucasian man in his late thirties with deer-like eyes set in a boyish face below a Roman emperor haircut.
 I met him at his home on the San Francisco peninsula in what used to be known long ago, pre-Resource Wars, as the Silicon Valley.
 Once a den of technological archons, now it was mostly a park where eccentrics lived by themselves.

 “Finding and resurrecting ancient technologies is a kind of hobby,” he explained with a short, barking laugh as his blue gaze met mine and looked away, met and looked away.